GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README.md

    To use this variant, follow the instructions in the [Production variant](#production-variant) section.
--  The second variant is a fully-managed solution that leverages the _experimental_ releases of AI Platform Pipelines and ANN service.To use this variant, follow the instructions in the [Experimental variant](#experimental-variant) section.
+-  The second variant is a fully-managed solution that leverages the _experimental_ releases of AI Platform Pipelines and ANN service.
+To use this variant, follow the instructions in the [Experimental variant](#experimental-variant) section.